Course Code: ecn

 No nursing survey course would be complete without touching on pediatric and obstetric nursing.
 You'll take a look at these specialties and then check out a few other nursing positions that involve working on a team instead of in a department.
 Finally, you'll take a quick peek at what it means to be a charge nurse or nurse manager.

 This lesson is for overachievers and forward thinkers.
-Maybe you want to be a nurse but you know you're going to want to do more than basic clinical nursing.
+Maybe you want to be a nurse, but you know that you'll want to do more than basic clinical nursing.
 You might be thinking about teaching or hospital administration.
 Or perhaps you want to become a nurse practitioner or nurse anesthetist.
 You'll look at all of those options in this lesson!

 What if you've gone through this course so far and learned about nursing school and licensing exams and the different fields of nursing, but you still don't know if nursing is right for you?
 That's okay!
 This final lesson will recap the highs and lows of nursing and give you some ideas about alternatives to becoming a nurse.
 You'll also look at some strategies for getting more information so you can be armed with the knowledge you need to make a decision.